ekampp/capistrano-unicorn-methods/README.md

 * `unicorn_old_pid` contains the pid for the old server.
 Defaults to shared/pids/unicorn.pid.oldbin.
 * `unicorn_config` the path to the unicorn config file.
 Defaults to /path/to/your/app/config/unicorn.rb.
 * `unicorn_port` defines the port that unicorn should listen on.
 Defaults to 3000.
+* `use_bundler` defines if unicorn should be started through bundler.
+Defaults to true